Riding high, Xi looks to soothe Trump as U.S. pressures China

 China’s ambassador to the United States, Cui Tiankai, said Trump will receive a “state visit-plus” experience in Beijing.

-It’s unclear what the “plus” means.
-Trump is expected to go to the Forbidden City and participate in an inspection of Chinese troops, though China has released few other details.
-The protocol will let Trump “rejoice in grandiosity”, important to keeping relations stable, said Teng Jianqun, head of American Studies at Foreign Ministry think-tank China Institute for International Studies.
+While it is unclear what the “plus” means - Trump is expected to go to the Forbidden City but China has released few details - a protocol that lets Trump “rejoice in grandiosity” will be important to keeping relations stable, said Teng Jianqun, head of American Studies at Foreign Ministry think-tank China Institute for International Studies.

 “We must seize upon his special characteristics, such as liking instant gratification, and set up some things that bring immediate results,” he said.